 There were tutorials on wrapping large hardware washers in fabric or making pattern weights from clay.

-However, those were not the handmade pattern weights that caught my attention (Even though some of the clay ones were cute.
-Can you say donuts and cookies?)
+However, those were not the handmade pattern weights that caught my attention.
+Even though some of the clay ones were cute.
+(Think donuts and cookies.)

 My favorite make-your-own pattern weight tutorials had to do with SEWING your own.